mrprfrm/informatorium/Contest/Can Place Flowers.md

         return False
 ```

+The solution has `O(n)` time and `O(1)` space complexity since we are modifying the input array.
+This is quite a solid solution, but it's strictly associated with the problem statement.
+It's absolutely fine, but before we name it as final, let's try to generalize the solution.

 ## Sliding Window Solution

 In fact, we are looking for subarrays with `k` empty positions (for this particular problem `k = 3`).
-Instead of directly checking the neighbor positions, we can set a window of `size <= k` and when we encounter a flower or reach the `k` size, we can increment the number of available positions for planting a new flower.
+Instead of directly checking the neighbor positions, we can set a window of `size <= k`, and when we encounter a flower or reach size `k`, we can increment the number of available positions for planting a new flower.

 As we decided to use the sliding window technique, we need to consider the edge cases when the window is at the beginning or end of the flowerbed.
-To keep the logic common, we can add two extra empty positions at the beginning and end of the flowerbed.
+To keep the logic uniform, we can add two extra empty positions at the beginning and end of the flowerbed.

 ```python
 class Solution: